LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

     the Bitbucket server and it will appear in the list of branches you and other developers can see there.

-Step 2 -- Edit files
+Step 2 -- Do development work
 --------------------------------

     After you've created a topic branch and pushed it to Bitbucket, perform